clundstedt-m/applytestcl/README.md

 <img src="./images/Saitama.png" alt="Apply Digital Automation Test" width="100"/><img src="./images/applyDigitalLogo.png" width="300"/>
 ---

-Automation Test for Apply Digital Automation role
+Automation Test for Apply Digital Automation role to cover the [following document requirement](https://drive.google.com/file/d/1Y1pWje9niI1RuPvxzYvAxGAOtTSeRBo_/view?usp=sharing).

+## Tech Stack used
+**Automation Framework**: Cypress
+**Language used**: Typescript with a little bit of JS as well (For a pesky CSRF token control that was bugging me on the actual login/signup process)
+**Pattern used**: Basic Page Object Model, nothing related to BDD/Gherkin whatsoever as it wasn’t needed.
+**Reporting**: Used Allure for better visualization, although it’s just a simple spec file, it helps to visualize the different steps from it

 ## :wrench:**Installation**